Graham Lewis

 Graham Lewis (born Edward Graham Lewis, 22 February 1953) is an English musician.

-Lewis is the bassist with punk rock/post-punk band Wire, a band formed in 1976.
+He is best known as a bassist, songwriter, and vocalist with punk rock/post-punk band Wire, of which he has been a core member since founding in 1976.

 Biography

 On Wire's first studio album Graham Lewis was credited as Lewis; he continued to be known by this abbreviation; however some subsequent record credits give his full name.